 Despite greater awareness of the problem, the distribution of arts funding continues to become less equitable.

-Not Just Money: Equity Issues in Cultural Philanthropy is our new research study on equity issues in arts funding in the U.S., supported by funding from the Surdna Foundation.
+Not Just Money: Equity Issues in Cultural Philanthropy is a 2017 research study on equity issues in arts funding in the U.S., supported by funding from the Surdna Foundation.
 It continues our examination of this topic, which started with our report, Fusing Art, Culture and Social Change, published in 2011 by the National Committee for Responsive Philanthropy.

 This new study finds that despite important efforts by many leading foundations, funding overall has gotten less equitable, not more, over the past five years.
 Cultural philanthropy is not effectively — or equitably — supporting our country’s evolving cultural landscape.